csmith1188/chessbar/DOCS.md

 - Fixed incorrect initial board layout
 - Private games are joined with a code instead of an id
 - Private games are not sent with the gamesList
-- Chat and chat history
+- Chat and chat history -which i made -kayden
 - Began castling functionality
 - ChatGPT finished it for me
-- Lots of AI styling
+- Lots of AI styling -made by me - kayden
 - Settings window

 ### Kayden